nikolaygekht/ballistic.calculator.app/README.md

 100% open source windows (100% WinE compatible) ballistic calculator with accuracy and performance comparable with best commercial calculators.

-The application is under development now!!!
-Please stay in touch.

 The current development version is available to play in [releases](https://github.com/nikolaygekht/ballistic.calculator.app/releases).

-The latest release is alpha.3.
+The latest release is beta.
 It supports all core functionality:
 * Calculate a trajectory
 * Show it as a table and chart
 * Export it as a CSV file
 * Show a target and BDC at reticle
 * Edit reticles (via a separate app called reticle editor)

-Further development includes trajectory comparison, more reticles and ammo, and a lot of small bells and whistles.
+* Compare trajectories on the chart

+The further development will be build around:
+* Deeper testing of not-so-usual cases
+* Making more reticles
+* Collecting feedback

 # Recommended reading